 I think this bear was probably quite young because he was much smaller than the bears we usually see… although he was still plenty big enough.
 Standing upright, the bear was slightly taller than the bird feeder tray, which is six feet off the ground.

-At first we watched the bear through the window… then we quietly opened the back door and stepped out onto the porch and then out onto the lawn.
-That’s when we realized that the bear was watching us with as much interest as we were watching him.
+At first I watched the bear through the window… then I quietly opened the back door and stepped out onto the porch and then out onto the lawn.
+That’s when I realized that the bear was watching me with as much interest as I was watching him.

 The bear was playful and inquisitive.
 He kept going back to look inside the empty feeder and to lick the soil under it.
 He sat down and cleaned his paws and he rolled around on his back in some tall, wet grass.
 He walked around, scratched in the dirt, and “investigated.”
 Finally he walked to the brook, drank for a long time, and ambled back into the woods.

-And we went back inside the house… and out of the rain!
+And I went back inside the house… and out of the rain!